PLEIKU, EXPLORING THE RAW BEAUTY IN THE HIGHLAND OF VIETNAM

 The magnificent T'Nung Lake

 Situated at an altitude of 1,000 m, covering an area of 230 hectares and 20 to 30 meters deep, T'Nung Lake is the site of a crater of a volcano that has been extinct for millions of years.
-The lake, located about 6 kilometers north of Pleiku, is not only an ideal place for rest and relaxation.
+The lake, located about 6 kilometres north of Pleiku, is not only an ideal place for rest and relaxation.
 It also plays an important role for the local people.
-Indeed, every year it supplies hundreds of tons of fish to the province and also supplies with water.
+Indeed, every year it supplies hundreds of tons of fish to the province and also supplies it with water.